Freiburg im Breisgau: History

 The silver mines in Mount Schauinsland provided an important source of capital for Freiburg.
 This silver made Freiburg one of the richest cities in Europe, and in 1327 Freiburg minted its own coin, the Rappenpfennig.
 In 1377 the cities of Freiburg, Basel, Colmar, and Breisach entered into a monetary alliance known as the Genossenschaft des Rappenpfennigs (Rappenpfennig Collective).
 This alliance facilitated commerce among the cities and lasted until the end of the sixteenth century.
 There were 8,000–9,000 people living in Freiburg between the thirteenth and fourteenth centuries, and 30 churches and monasteries.
 At the end of the fourteenth century the veins of silver were dwindling, and by 1460 only approximately 6,000 people still lived within Freiburg's city walls.

-A university city, Freiburg evolved from its focus on mining to become a cultural centre for the arts and sciences.
+A university town, Freiburg evolved from its focus on mining to become a cultural centre for the arts and sciences.
 It was also a commercial center.
 The end of the Middle Ages and the dawn of the Renaissance was a time of both advances and tragedy for Freiburg.

 In 1457, Albrecht VI, Regent of Further Austria, established Albert-Ludwigs-Universität, one of Germany's oldest universities.
 In 1498, Emperor Maximilian I held a Reichstag in Freiburg.
-In 1520, the city ratified a set of legal reforms, widely considered the most progressive of the time.
-The aim was to find a balance between city traditions and old Roman Law.
-The reforms were well received, especially the sections dealing with civil process law, punishment, and the city's constitution.
+In 1520, the town ratified a set of legal reforms, widely considered the most progressive of the time.
+The aim was to find a balance between traditions and old Roman Law.
+The reforms were well received, especially the sections dealing with civil process law, punishment, and the town's constitution.

 In 1520, Freiburg decided not to take part in the Reformation and became an important centre for Catholicism on the Upper Rhine.
 Erasmus moved here after Basel accepted the Reformation.

-In 1536, a strong and persistent belief in witchcraft led to the city's first witch-hunt.
-The need to find a scapegoat for calamities such as the Black Plague, which claimed 2,000 area residents (25% of the city population) in 1564, led to an escalation in witch-hunting that reached its peak in 1599.
-A plaque on the old city wall marks the spot where burnings were carried out.
+In 1536, a strong and persistent belief in witchcraft led to the town's first witch-hunt.
+The need to find a scapegoat for calamities such as the Black Plague, which claimed 2,000 area residents (25% of the town's population) in 1564, led to an escalation in witch-hunting that peaked in 1599.
+A plaque on the old town wall marks the spot where burnings were carried out.

 The seventeenth, eighteenth, and nineteenth centuries were turbulent times for Freiburg.
-At the beginning of the Thirty Years' War there were 10,000–14,000 citizens in Freiburg; by its end only 2,000 remained.
-During this war and other conflicts, the city belonged at various times to the Austrians, the French, the Swedes, the Spaniards, and various members of the German Confederation.
-Between 1648 and 1805, when the city was not under French occupation it was the administrative headquarters of Further Austria, the Habsburg territories in the southwest of Germany.
-In 1805, the city, together with the Breisgau and Ortenau areas, became part of Baden.

-In 1827, when the Archdiocese of Freiburg was founded, Freiburg became the seat of a Catholic archbishop.
+At the beginning of the Thirty Years' War in 1618, its population numbered between 10,000 to 14,000; when it ended in 1648, only 2,000 remained.
+In August 1644, it was the site of the Battle of Freiburg, said to be the bloodiest battle of the war in terms of percentage of casualties.

+Between 1648 and 1805, when the town was not under French occupation, it was the administrative headquarters of Further Austria, the Habsburg territories in southwest Germany.
+In 1805 the town, together with the Breisgau and Ortenau areas, became part of Baden.
+In 1828, after the Archdiocese of Freiburg was founded, Freiburg became seat of a Catholic archbishop.